BenjaminsCrypto/Benjamins-1/README.md

 out collectively by the network.
 Benjamins is also the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Benjamins client software, see http://www.coingen.io.

 License
 -------